Government Benefits for Disabled Adult Children

 Children are entitled to early intervention until the age of 3.
 At 3, services transition to the school system.
-They are entitled to supports in the classroom, and may be entitled to an extended school year, and services at home.
+They are entitled to support in the classroom, and may be entitled to an extended school year, and services at home.